 - The current date is after a deadline date.

 You can use a random function that returns a random decimal between 0.0 and 1.0.
 Use this building block in decision actions to steer interaction based on whether the expression evaluates to true or false.
 For example, Random() < 0.25 can send 25% of interactions down one path and 75% of interactions down another path.
+Consider, however, that a random number generator means that this outcome is not guaranteed.
+Averaged out over enough examples, the figure is around 25%.

 You can also use a random function to retrieve an integer within a given range.
 This function enables you to more easily use the function in cases where an integer is required.
 For example, RandomInt(100) returns a random integer between 0 and 100.
 Negative inputs return negative integers.